Heroin Addiction Treatment

 Heroin addiction treatment can take anywhere from 30 to 90 days because of an extended withdrawal period, and the seriousness of the addiction.
 Your insurance coverage may also play a role in how long your stay will last.
 During your rehab visit you will follow a strict schedule that is meant to benefit every patient.
 Without structure, it can be difficult to find and maintain sobriety, inpatient heroin addiction treatment with Willow Springs Recovery offers a structured daily schedule that helps patients get into the habit of developing a daily schedule, this also teaches them responsibility, and gets their bodies on a normal sleeping and eating schedule.

 Another worry many addicts seeking recovery have is missing work and fear of losing their jobs.
 Under the Family and Medical Leave Act (FMLA), many people are able to get away from work without disclosing the cause behind their absence.
 While there are certain criteria that must be taken into account, an employee is allowed up to 12 work weeks of time off in a 12-month period.
 This can be used to attend heroin rehab in Texas or elsewhere without fear of losing your job.
 Make sure to talk to a supervisor at work and see how soon your leave is allowed.
+Do you have questions or concerns?
+Our intake coordinators will answer them.

 Heroin Rehab: The Importance of an Aftercare Plan